LeTurt/turtlegod/cryptonote_notes.md

     * top_id: uint8 "string", 32 bytes (in above dump at least), seems to be hex-encoded string value of top block in the chain.
 * peer_list: uint8 "string", custom formatted list of peer node information

-So the other information is not so interesting, as it was covered already for handshake parsing.
+node_data and payload_data were covered already for handshake request parsing.
 But the peer_list is new and has a custom format embeded in the binary string.
 In general, it seems the "string" datatype just refers to binary format "strings", so just byte arrays basically.
 The peer_list parses as a set of peer information structures, each one containing: